- Published on

 If you see two pods here, you probably missed a label somewhere - you should go back and double-check the configuration of the second ingress gateway.

-Similarly, check that the ingress gateway labeled with istio: second-ingressgateway
+Similarly, check that the ingress gateway labeled with istio: second-ingressgateway returns the second gateway pod:

-$ kubectl get po -A -l=istio=second-ingressgateway
+$ kubectl get po -A-l=istio=second-ingressgateway

 NAMESPACE NAME READY STATUS RESTARTS AGE